lyqyd/cc-packman/README.md

 ### 6.1.3 - Version Number

-Version numbers must be able to be successfully tonumber()'d for comparison purposes.
+Version numbers must be unique for each version of your package.
+Any time the version number changes, the package will be recognized as having an update available.

 ### 6.1.4 - Dependencies